 Message Meaning What to do?
-DOOR OPEN RH-R the right hand rear door is open close the door DOOR OPEN LH-R the left hand rear door is open close the door DOOR OPEN LH-F the left hand front door is open close the door DOOR OPEN RH-F the right hand front door is open close the door BONNET OPEN the bonnet is open close the bonnet IGNITION KEY IN you have left the key in the starter switch remove the key LIGHTS ON you have left your lights on switch off the lights HEADLIGHT DELAY you have selected headlight delay - headlights will switch off automatically SLOW: 55 KMH MAX air suspension fault slow down to less than 55 km/h and seek qualified assistance ENG OIL OVERHEAT engine oil temperature is too high stop and allow the engine to cool; if the problem persists, do not drive - seek qualified assistance
+DOOR OPEN RH-R the right hand rear door is open close the door DOOR OPEN LH-R the left hand rear door is open close the door DOOR OPEN LH-F the left hand front door is open close the door DOOR OPEN RH-F the right hand front door is open close the door BONNET OPEN the bonnet is open close the bonnet IGNITION KEY IN you have left the key in the starter switch remove the key LIGHTS ON you have left your lights on switch off the lights HEADLIGHT DELAY you have selected headlight delay - headlights will switch off automatically SLOW: 55 KPH MAX air suspension fault slow down to less than 55 km/h and seek qualified assistance ENG OIL OVERHEAT engine oil temperature is too high stop and allow the engine to cool; if the problem persists, do not drive - seek qualified assistance

-These messages alternate with the message 'REFER HANDBOOK'.
+$^{^{\}star}$ These messages alternate with the message 'REFER HANDBOOK'.
 When this is displayed, refer to the appropriate section in this handbook for further information.

 Message Meaning What to do?
-AIRBAG FAULT there is a problem with the airbag SRS seek qualified assistance RH FRONT WINDOW LH FRONT WINDOW RH REAR WINDOW LH REAR WINDOW alternates with one of the following: WINDOW NOT SET, WINDOW BLOCKED, ANTI-TRAP OFF, or WINDOW OPEN refer to the description given for the alternating message SPEED LIMIT you have exceeded your preset speed limit reduce your speed or cancel the function SPEED LIMIT OFF the preset speed limit has been cancelled FUEL GAUGE FAULT as message suggests seek qualified assistance TEMP GAUGE FAULT as message suggests seek qualified assistance LH SEAT HEATER the fuse has blown fit a new fuse - this message alternates with the fuse number message RH SEAT HEATER as above as above SUNROOF the 'ANTI-TRAP' function is overridden (alternates with message ANTI-TRAP OFF) refer to 'ANTI-TRAP OFF' message TRANSFER NEUTRAL the transfer box has moved to the neutral position remove fuse 11 if transfer neutral is no longer required BONNET opening the bonnet was the cause of the alarm system triggering check that the vehicle is secure - message alternates with the ALARM TRIGGERED message LH FRONT DOOR RH FRONT DOOR LH REAR DOOR RH REAR DOOR opening this door was the cause of the alarm system triggering check that the vehicle is secure - message alternates with ALARM TRIGGERED message IGNITION TAMPER turning the starter switch on was the cause of the alarm system triggering as above TAILGATE opening the tailgate was the cause of the alarm system triggering as above
+AIRBAG FAULT there is a problem with the airbag SRS seek qualified assistance RH FRONT WINDOW LH FRONT WINDOW RH REAR WINDOW LH REAR WINDOW alternates with one of the following: WINDOW NOT SET, WINDOW BLOCKED, ANTI-TRAP OFF, or WINDOW OPEN refer to the description given for the alternating message SPEED LIMIT you have exceeded your preset speed limit reduce your speed or cancel the function SPEED LIMIT OFF the preset speed limit has been cancelled FUEL GAUGE FAULT as message suggests seek qualified assistance TEMP GAUGE FAULT as message suggests seek qualified assistance SUNROOF the 'ANTI-TRAP' function is overridden (alternates with message ANTI-TRAP OFF) refer to 'ANTI-TRAP OFF' message TRANSFER NEUTRAL the transfer box has moved to the neutral position remove fuse 11 if transfer neutral is no longer required BONNET opening the bonnet was the cause of the alarm system triggering check that the vehicle is secure - message alternates with the ALARM TRIGGERED message LH FRONT DOOR RH FRONT DOOR LH REAR DOOR RH REAR DOOR opening this door was the cause of the alarm system triggering check that the vehicle is secure - message alternates with ALARM TRIGGERED message IGNITION TAMPER turning the starter switch on was the cause of the alarm system triggering as above TAILGATE opening the tailgate was the cause of the alarm system triggering as above